One of Alaska’s premier tourist attractions is in abundant supply at Snug Harbor Outpost.

 Salmon & Halibut Fishing

-As expected from the Tuxedni Wilderness and the Cook Inlet, come experience world-class salmon and halibut fishing – a true angler’s paradise!
-We invite anglers of all ability levels to partake in Alaskan tradition and enjoy fishing for the variety of salmon and halibut species native to the area.
-As every angler knows, fish are never guaranteed, but you’ll have an unforgettable experience trying your luck!
+As expected from the Cook Inlet, come experience world-class salmon and halibut fishing – a true fisherman’s paradise!
+We invite guests of all ability levels to partake in Alaskan tradition and enjoy fishing for the variety of salmon and halibut species native to the area.
+As every fisherman knows, fish are never guaranteed, but you’ll have an unforgettable experience trying your luck!

-We offer full-service, first-class charter fishing experiences for halibut, customizable to accommodate everyone on the boat, from beginner to even the most advanced angler.
-Set sail on the stunning blue waters of the Cook Inlet in our state-of-the-art charter boat, guided by our expert charter fishing captains.
+We offer full-service, first-class charter fishing experiences for halibut, customizable to accommodate everyone on the boat, from beginner to even the most advanced fisherman.
+Set out on the stunning blue waters of the Cook Inlet in our state-of-the-art charter boat, guided by our expert charter fishing captains.

 Feel like fishing closer to the cannery?
 Wade in the cool Alaskan rivers fishing for salmon or drop a halibut line off Snug Harbor’s own barge and do some self-guided fishing.